-FIGURE 1: CONSUMER SPENDING IMPACTS FROM COMPLETE STREETS IMPROVEMENTS IN NEW YORK CITY COMPLETE STREETS IMPROVEMENT DOCUMENTED EFFECT 8th/9th Avenue (Manhattan) cycle track Up to 49% increases in retail sales Pearl Street (Brooklyn) conversion of underutilized parking to plaza space 172% increase in retail sales Pearl Street (Manhattan) conversion of parking lane Businesses fronting the new seating area saw a 14%
+FIGURE 1: CONSUMER SPENDING IMPACTS FROM COMPLETE ST IMPROVEMENTS IN NEW YORK CITY

-71% increase in sales at businesses along the
+COMPLETE STREETS IMPROVEMENT DOCUMENTED EFFECT 8th/9th Avenue (Manhattan) cycle track Up to 49% increases in retail Pearl Street (Brooklyn) conversion of underutilized parking to plaza space 172% increase in retail sales Pearl Street (Manhattan) conversion of parking lane to on-street seating Businesses fronting the new increase in sales Fordham Road (Bronx) new rapid bus transit line and associated street improvements 71% increase in sales at busi corridor

-- A recent study6 of East Village shoppers in New York City finds: - "Aggregate weekly spending by public transit and non-motorized transportation users account for 95 percent of retail dollars spent in the study area." - "People on bike and foot spend the most per capita per week, \$163 and \$158, respectively, at local businesses."
+- A recent study6 of East Village shoppers in New York City finds: - "Aggregate weekly spending by public transit and non-motorized transportation users account for 95 percent of retail dollars spent in t he study area." - "People on bike and foot spend the most per capita per week, \$163 and \$158, respectively, at local businesses."